marketcalls/openalgo/docs/chartink.md

 1. Go to the Chartink section in OpenAlgo
 2. Click "New Strategy" button
 3. Fill in the strategy details:
-   - Name: A unique name for your strategy
+   - Name: A unique name for your strategy (will be prefixed with 'chartink_')
    - Type: Choose between Intraday or Positional
    - For Intraday strategies:
      - Start Time: Trading start time (default: 09:15)
-     - End Time: Trading end time (default: 15:15)
+     - End Time: Trading end time (default: 15:00)
      - Square Off Time: Auto square-off time (default: 15:15)

+## Alert Name Keywords

+The alert name in Chartink MUST include one of these keywords (not case-sensitive):

+1. **BUY** - For entering long positions
+   - Examples:
+     - "BUY Alert"
+     - "Alert for BUY 2024-12-13"
+     - "Supertrend BUY Signal"

+2. **SELL** - For exiting long positions or regular selling
+   - Examples:
+     - "SELL Alert"
+     - "Alert for SELL 2024-12-13"
+     - "Supertrend SELL Signal"

+3. **SHORT** - For entering short positions (selling first)
+   - Examples:
+     - "SHORT Alert"
+     - "Alert for SHORT 2024-12-13"
+     - "Supertrend SHORT Signal"

+4. **COVER** - For exiting short positions (buying to cover)
+   - Examples:
+     - "COVER Alert"
+     - "Alert for COVER 2024-12-13"
+     - "Supertrend COVER Signal"

+### Keyword Rules
+- Keywords can appear anywhere in the alert name
+- Keywords are not case-sensitive (buy/BUY/Buy all work)
+- Alert will fail if no valid keyword is found
+- Only one action will be taken even if multiple keywords are present

 ## Configuring Symbols